RealFoxerity/Teacher-Tool/README.md

 transfer.dat -> copy files to hdd upon usb insert; D:\transfer\Desktop\idk.docx => C:\Windows\Users\USERNAME\Desktop\idk.docx (OPTIONAL)

 lmao69.dat -> file responsible for detecting the usb. needs "initcopy" or .bat filename inside (gets executed) to work (ESSENTIAL)
-If you want to rename lmao69.dat, the 38th line in lmao.bat needs to be changed to `set filename=YOUR_FILENAME`  NOTE: In order for this to work, the file on HDD needs the same change; most straight-forward solution would be to reinstall, but if you dont have the time, use rename.bat and atstartup.dat
+If you want to rename lmao69.dat, the 46th line in lmao.bat needs to be changed to `set filename=YOUR_FILENAME`  NOTE: In order for this to work, the file on HDD needs the same change; see below

 force_dat.dat -> if the program doesn't check the file for some reason (i.e. the check for initcopy is disabled(alwaysinitcopy)), this forces the check (OPTIONAL)